 5. Take your time and have fun.

 Always take your time when working with pie dough.
 It’s not a race!
 Treat the dough with a little TLC.
 You are not angry at the pie dough.
 Don’t roll it out too forcefully or rush through a decorative topping.
 Set aside enough time in the day to really concentrate on it, invite some friends or family in the kitchen, and enjoy the process.
-If it feels like a chore, this might not be the best monthly baking challenge for you.
-But I promise it’s worth it!
+I promise it’s worth it!

 That’s beloved pie crust! ↑ ↑ It’s my one and only.